Private music tuition fees: our survey results 2019

-Fees for private music tuition in September 2017 (in £ per hour)
+Fees for private music tuition between January and September 2018 (in £ per hour)

-Over a third of survey respondents (35%) reported that they had raised their private teaching rates over the previous twelve months.
-The majority of those who did increase their fees raised them by between £1 and £4 per hour.
-The average increase reported was £2 per hour.
+Almost 35% reported that they had raised their private teaching rates over the previous twelve months.
+The majority of those who did increase their fees raised them by between £2 and £5 per hour.
+The average increase reported was almost £3 (£2.73) per hour.

 * Half the respondents charged this amount or more and half charged this amount or less.